Applying for Financial Aid

 The average cost of tuition and fees for a typical undergraduate student is based on enrolling for 30 hours per academic year (Fall and Spring terms).
 The average cost of tuition and fees for a typical graduate student is based on enrolling for 18 hours per academic year.
 The actual costs that a student incurs will vary depending on the student's degree or certificate program.

 A reasonable estimate of what it costs to live in San Antonio while attending school for an academic year.
 Actual costs may vary by individual choices related to location and circumstances.
-Typically includes rent, food, snacks, household supplies, and utilities.
+Typically includes rent, food, household supplies, and utilities.

 Books and Supplies